 USING THE CONSOLE

-The ACCESS Rack console interface is accessed by connecting a keyboard, video monitor, and mouse to the rear panel before power-up.
+The NX Rack console interface is accessed by connecting a keyboard, video monitor, and mouse (abbreviated KVM) to the rear panel before power-up.
 This interface is nearly identical to the web-based interface page.

 LOGGING IN